Brian Micklethwait's Blog

 There are some weird verbal and grammatical oddities, though.
 “Shoe polish as ink as a typewriter ribbon”?
 All that alcohol in his youth?
 Maybe just a missprint.

 I recently chanced upon a copy of Change Your Life in 7 Days by Paul McKenna.
-Having myself from way back been interested in What The Success Books Say (I just re-read this ancient article of mind and it’s really rather good), I started reading, and came across this, in the introduction:
+Having myself from way back been interested in What The Success Books Say (I just re-read this ancient article of mine and it’s really rather good), I started reading, and came across this, in the introduction:

 In fact, the myth that it takes a long time to change has only been around for about a hundred years, when Freudian analysis became the dominant influence in the treatment of psychosomatic illness.
 What makes this point of view ironic is that psychoanalysis isn’t really about changing people – it’s more to do with helping them gain a deeper understanding of why they are the way they are.
 In my work, understanding is the booby prize!